History of Tel Aviv: From Sand Dunes to Modern Metropolis

-Tel Aviv, often referred to as “The White City,” is a bustling urban center on Israel’s Mediterranean coast.
-Founded just over a century ago, Tel Aviv has transformed from a small sand dune settlement into one of the most dynamic cities in the Middle East.
-This article traces the city’s history, highlighting key events, economic development, and its current role as a major tourist destination.History of Tel Aviv
+Tel Aviv, often called “The White City,” is a bustling urban center on Israel’s Mediterranean coast.
+Founded just over a century ago, it has transformed from a small sand dune settlement into one of the most dynamic cities in the Middle East.
+This remarkable story of vision, resilience, and rapid growth continues to shape its identity today.

 History of Tel Aviv